 On an individual level, many Brooks Kushman attorneys hold leadership positions with charitable and civic organizations, including United Way, the Juvenile Diabetes Research Foundation, Autism Speaks, the Metropolitan Detroit Pipeline Coordinating Council and the Boys and Girls Club of Detroit.

 Brooks Kushman also partners with many associations on an annual basis to give back to our community and support their respective causes.
 Each year, we come together as a team to raise funds, host fundraisers and volunteer to provide support for annual events.
-These organizations include:

 - National Breast Cancer Foundation

-- Multiple sclerosis walk
+- Multiple Sclerosis Walk

 - Gleaners Community Food Bank